-Official fees for U.S. patent applications depend on the size of the applicant(s).
+Official fees for U.S. patent applications depend on the size of the applicant(s), plus that of any licensees, affiliates, or other associated parties.
 There are different fee rates applied to large, small, and micro entities.
 What follows is an explanation of how to determine if large, small, or micro entity fees apply.

 Large Entity (Undiscounted) Status

 By default, all applicants are subject to large entity official fees.
 Large entity fees are also called undiscounted fees.
 A for-profit business having more than 500 employees (including employees of affiliates) is a large entity.
 But, really, the best way to look at undiscounted or large entity status is to say that it applies whenever any applicant does not qualify for reduced fees as a small or micro entity.

 If there are multiple applicants, undiscounted (large entity) fees must be paid if any of them fail to qualify for reduced fees as a small or micro entity.

 Also, an applicant is required to pay undiscounted (large entity) fees if sufficiently connected with a large entity, such as through an affiliation, assignment, obligation to assign, licensing agreement, joint ownership, or shop rights.

 Qualifying as a small entity allows for discounted official fees.
 Small entity fees are generally forty percent (40%) or two-fifths of large entity fees.
 Though not all fees or surcharges are eligible for a small entity discount.